AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 AEM Screens has some interesting constraints that are not necessarily true for traditional WCM Sites components.

-* Most Screens components need to run in fullscreen on the target digital signage devices
+* Most Screens components need to run in full screen on the target digital signage devices
 * Most Screens components need to be embeddable in the sequence channels to generate slideshows
 * Authoring should allow editing individual components in a sequence channel, so rendering them fullscreen is out of the question